dcanelhas/clams/recipe.md

 (NOTE This directory has to be named sequences and contain the individual sequences in its subdirectories)

 The important thing to note here is that for best results:
-  -a.
-Your sequence should see the *same* surfaces from distances ranging from 0m and up to about 10 m -b.
-Your sequence should not challenge your tracking algorithm too much -c.
+  - a.
+Your sequence should see the *same* surfaces from distances ranging from 0m and up to about 10 m
+  - b.
+Your sequence should not challenge your tracking algorithm too much
+  - c.
 All pixels in the depth image should be repeatedly exposed to some surface across a range of different distances.

 ##Step 4
 in your sequences/set_01/ directory you will find a series of images in the following format: